 - Telehealth company focused on remote diagnosis, treatment and monitoring patients with chronic diseases

-- Offers a proprietary platform called Parallax Care under which patients’ vital signs can be monitored for adherence to their medical and drug regimens
+- Proprietary platform Parallax Care tracks patients’ vital signs for adherence to their medical and drug regimens

 - Doctor and nursing groups as well as hospitals are using its patient-monitoring technology